GROOT-ASTRO/My-Cpp-Projects/README.md

 # My-Cpp-Projects
-These are some applications done with cpp which hopefully shows enough proficiency with the core language.
+These are some applications done with cpp which hopefully marks enough proficiency with the core language.